KDE/breeze/README.md

 &nbsp;

 Raw .rpm, .deb etc. binary packages are also available from the Open Build Service link above if you choose "Grab binary packages directly".
+For KDE Neon 6.2 [a .deb package can be downloaded here](https://github.com/paulmcauley/klassy/releases/download/6.2.breeze6.2.1/klassy_6.2.breeze6.2.1-1_amd64_KDE_Neon_6.2.deb).

 &nbsp;
 &nbsp;